NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8websocketgames.md

 # 2. Creating Multi-player Games with WebSockets

 Welcome to "Creating Multi-player Games with WebSockets."
-In this course, we'll explore the fascinating world of WebSockets and learn how to build multi-player games using these real-time communication tools.
+In this course module, we'll explore the fascinating world of WebSockets and learn how to build multi-player games using these real-time communication tools.
 We'll begin by delving into practical examples provided by Tomcat 9, covering WebSocket applications like Echo, Chat, Multiplayer Snake, and Multiplayer Drawboard.

 ## Getting Started